cest-sources/cestineers/README.md

  - **C2P_MP04** a C2P sequence by AG Zaiss (for VE11/12 VA20/30/31/50)

 **snapshot EPI CEST**:
- - a C2P sequence by AG Stöcker (for VE12)
+ - a C2P sequence by Stöcker Lab (for VE12)

+**TSE CEST / SPACE CEST**:
+ - a C2P sequence by
+   (for VE11, VA20, VA30, VA31)

 To get the sequences you need to contact Siemens and/or the corresponding developer.
-Some Sequences are also available via teh Siemens C2P Teamplay Platform.
+Some Sequences are also available via the Siemens C2P Teamplay Platform.

 ## (ii) CEST MRI protocols ##
 There are many CEST protocols out there.
 Even for APT-weighted and low-power multi-pool (MP) several protocols exist: [cest-sources.org/doku.php?id=standard_cest_protocols](http://cest-sources.org/doku.php?id=standard_cest_protocols).